-Open Case Assembly Instructions
+Open Case (with and without fan) Assembly Instructions

 The pictures below show the transparent variant of the case, the black case variant uses the same assembly procedure.
-Please walk through these instructions completely one time before starting to assemble the case, to get an overview of the process :
+Please go through these instructions completely one time before starting to assemble the case, to get an overview of the process :

 1. Find a flat clean surface and unpack all screws, nuts, standoffs, washers, etc. (there are 36 small pieces) from the small plastic bag.
 It is recommended to put these into a small cup or plastic box so that they are not lost.